networkteam/go-apibackend-boilerplate/docs/src/development/backend.md

         Fixed data (fixtures) can be imported into the database for development:

         ```shell
-        go run ./cli/ctl fixtures --confirm
+        go run ./cli/ctl fixtures import
         ```

-        !!! warning
+        !!! note "Use the force"

-            All existing data in the database will be deleted by the command.
+            When using `--force` you can delete all existing data in the database before importing fixtures.
+            Otherwise the import will be skipped if data (i.e. any account) already exists.

     6. Start the server